Leon Kalustian: Communist imprisonments

 After the August 1944 coup and during the latter stages of World War II, Kalustian returned to public life as a moderate left-wing journalist, rejecting collaboration with the Communist Party.
 He joined the Romanian Social Democratic Party, whereupon he sided with the anti-communist inner-faction, formed around Constantin Titel Petrescu.
 He recorded rumors of devastation by the Soviet occupation forces, and, in late years, claimed that the Constantin Stere archive in Bucov had been destroyed by a Red Army squad; the information is contradicted by other accounts, which suggest that the Stere documents were either destroyed or scattered by an unnamed caretaker.
+The communized Siguranța began keeping him under watch.
+In 1945, one of its informants reported rumors from high-society, namely that Kalustian was an asset of the British Special Operations Executive, recruited into a network headed by chanteuse Maria Tănase.

 Arrested in May 1951 under the early communist regime, Kalustian was held without trial for four years at Jilava, Gherla, and Văcărești prisons.
 In 1953, he also did time in the comparatively liberal camp of Onești, where he and aristocrat Mihail Dim.
 Sturdza worked as steel fixers.
 Sturdza reports that Kalustian was able to coax a prison guard into letting them communicate with the outside world by means of "little notes".
 In a 2009 article, his younger friend Florin Condurățeanu provided anecdotes from Kalustian's past, including one detaling his near-collapse from the constant labor (Condurățeanu reports this incident as having taken place at another prison facility, namely the Danube–Black Sea Canal).

-Between 1956 and 1960, having no other means of subsistence, Kalustian sold books clandestinely, an activity closely monitored by the Securitate secret police.
+Returning to Bucharest, Kalustian lived in relative seclusion, and refused travel about town unless it was in a friend's car.
+He also began writing daily editorials expressing his real thoughts on politics; with no possibility that they would actually be published, he kept them under lock and key.
+Between 1956 and 1960, having no other means of subsistence, he sold books clandestinely, an activity closely monitored by the Securitate secret police.
 His case officer, Idel Cohn, opened a file on Kalustian as a "clandestine antiquarian".
 In December 1960, a search of his home resulted in the seizure of hundreds of books, rare editions, manuscripts, documents, magazines, important works of Romanian and world literature.
 These had been acquired over time and came from his personal library; additionally, personal observations, notes and letters addressed to his family were impounded.
 Arrested the following day, Kalustian was tried in September 1961.
 The court sentenced him to eight years' imprisonment and confiscation of his entire property, the crime being distribution of banned publications.
 Among these were Stere's În preajma revoluției, Queen Marie's Povestea vieții mele, Mustul care fierbe by Octavian Goga and the Memoirs of King Carol I, all considered dangerous for the socialist order.